robmuh/perl-classes/README.md

 perl-classes
 ============

+UPDATE: Although `perl-classes` is alive and still kicking deep in bowels of large enterprise applications I can't recommend anyone start anything new with it these days.
+There's nothing wrong with except being written in Perl, which as a language in general has lost a lot of ground in the enterprise application space.
+I recommend Python or Node for small and enterprise-size behemouth applications of the type this module was created to build.

 classes - Conventional Perl 5 classes

 A simple, stable, fast, and flexible way to use Perl 5 classes.
 We're